EchoVault/Docs/docs/extension/embedded.md

 ## Parameters

-- `command` - An instance of `CommandOptions` which provides the specification of the command to be added.
+- `command` - An instance of <a target="_blank" href="https://pkg.go.dev/github.com/echovault/echovault@v0.10.1/echovault#CommandOptions">`CommandOptions`</a> which provides the specification of the command to be added.

 ## Errors